Who Can Sue for Wrongful Death in Oregon?

 4. The death resulted in monetary damages to the deceased’s estate or beneficiaries

 In Oregon, the right to file a wrongful death lawsuit is more restricted than in some other states.
-The law designates specific individuals who can bring such an action.

 Under Oregon law, only the personal representative of the deceased person’s estate can file a wrongful death lawsuit.
 This is a key point that sets Oregon apart from some other states where family members can file directly.